 The 2010 Zinfandel is sourced from Wooden Valley in Eastern Napa County.
 The nose shows a pleasing gravelly or dusty component – the wine is dark in the glass with some plum characteristics on the palate.
 The flavors hint of jam (blackberry, black currant) but the structure of the palate does not.
 The focus on this wine is the variety.
 The wine has a depth and richness of flavor often typical of Zinfandel but without being overly “ripe”.
 They continue to produce Zinfandel every year, although not necessarily from this specific vineyard.

 The 2010 Muscat is sourced from Calistoga.
 The bouquet is very floral – think spring time, honeysuckle, jasmine citrus blossoms.
 It is rich in flavor and sweetness on the palate but not overly viscous.
 It has a clean finish packed with plenty of flavor that lingers for some time.
 The residual sugar is 10% and the alcohol is 8.5%.
 This is a wine they produce every year.

 Guests staying at the River Terrace Inn or the Westin Verasa hotel are within easy walking distance of the winery.
 Further, yet still well within walking distance, is the Oxbow Public Market and downtown Napa.
 The wine train is a close neighbor – it passes directly behind their outdoor garden.

 Guests are a nice mix of long time locals as well as visitors to the valley.
 Can get busy Friday and Saturday late afternoons.
+Select days in the summer feature their Garden Music Series (local musicians perform on site – no charge for guests).
 When its cold out side but the sun is shining, the inside of the greenhouse with its limited seating is an ideal place to hang out for a while.
 When its warm outside, the inside of the greenhouse can be quite hot.

 Greenhouse + Gardens